 Net investment in capital assets: The net investment in capital assets component of net position consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of bonds, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt are also included in this component of net position.
+Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of net position.
 To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of net investment in capital assets.